Cosmetic Compliance

 CONTENTS

-At present, China implements a simple management scheme for toothpastes.
-Toothpastes can enter the market as long as they comply with relevant national and industry standards.
-However, as per Cosmetic Supervision and Administration Regulation (CSAR), toothpastes are managed with reference to general cosmetics regulation and subject to a much more stringent management scheme.
-In other words, notification, testing, safety assessment, efficacy evaluation, and new ingredient application are required.
+Previously, toothpastes could enter the Chinese market as long as they complied with relevant national and industry standards.
+However, with the implementation of the Cosmetic Supervision and Administration Regulation (CSAR), toothpastes are now subject to a more stringent management scheme.
+Under the new regulations, toothpastes are managed with reference to general cosmetic regulations and are required to undergo notification, testing, safety assessment, and efficacy evaluation, etc.

 Part I Regulatory Framework and Competent Authority